-- 1.5.1.13 Deviations from Standards and Abandonment of Stormwater Management Facilities - a) The standards and criteria in this Manual were developed to protect the lives and property of the citizens of unincorporated Hillsborough County.
-Deviations from selected criteria may be approved when specifically referenced in the Manual, provided: adequate justification is formally submitted for such approval, the proposed deviations will not appreciably alter a project's impact on offsite properties, the proposed deviations are not in conflict with other applicable ordinances and/or regulations, and the deviations are formally approved by the County Engineer and/or Board of County Commissioners (as may be necessary for waiver of specific ordinance requirements).
-The approval of a specific deviation for a specific site does not in any way imply that a subsequent approval will be granted for the same deviation for a different site, or for the same deviation for a future phase of the same site. - b) Stormwater management facilities cannot be abandoned or reduced in capacity, unless a facility is appropriately permitted or formally approved by the County for such a modification.
+- 1.5.1.13 Departure from Design Standards Abandonment of Stormwater Management Facilities - a) The standards and criteria in this Manual were developed to protect the lives and property of the citizens of unincorporated Hillsborough County.
+Deviations from selected criteria may be approved when specifically referenced in the Manual, provided the following information is documented: - 1) Adequate justification is formally submitted for such approval. - 2) The project's impact on offsite properties will not be appreciably altered. - 3) No conflict is created with other applicable ordinances and/or regulations. - 4) Formal approval must be obtained pursuant to Section 1.3.5 of the Hillsborough County Transportation Design Manual (HCTDM).
+Waiver of specific ordinance requirements will require approval by the County Engineer for the site-specific modification.
+Future phases of the project requiring the same deviation will require a new deviation. - b) Stormwater management facilities cannot be abandoned or reduced in capacity, unless a facility is appropriately permitted or formally approved by the County for such a modification.
 Proper maintenance (including pertinent activities identified in Section 13.0 of this Manual) of any and all stormwater management facilities must be continuously provided by the facility owner.
 The intentional or unintentional occurrence of a reduction in the attenuation capacity, and/or increase in the discharge capacity, and/or reduction in the treatment capacity of a constructed stormwater management facility or system is a violation of this Manual. - c) Any proposal to reduce the attenuation capacity, increase the discharge capacity, or reduce the treatment capacity of an existing stormwater management facility must include replacement of the altered capacity at an alternative location to be formally approved by the County Engineer.
 Any proposed modification to an existing stormwater management facility can improve, but cannot reduce, the net effectiveness and efficiency of the original facility.

-SECTION 2.0 COUNTY REGULATIONS AND POLICIES RELATED TO STORMWATER MANAGEMENT
+Section 2.0 COUNTY REGULATIONS AND POLICIES RELATED TO STORMWATER MANAGEMENT